kiaram2249/sep11-freedom-project/prep/plan.md

 #### MVP

-* We need to start on making the background for the game.
+* [ ] We need to start on making the background for the game.
 So, Caron will make the different backgrounds that we need for each set.
-   * We need to make the background for the introduction of the game, the background for the mini games that the players will play.
+  * [ ] We need to make the background for the introduction of the game, the background for the mini games that the players will play.
-   * This should be done around the February 17.
+  * [ ] This should be done around the February 17.

-- [ ] Task (deadline: X)
-  - [ ] Subtask (deadline: X)
+* [ ] We will add crops.
+Starting with 1 or 2 first.
+  * [ ] Coding crop growth and adding crop value.
+* [ ] Adding a stand/marketplace at the side of the screen to sell the crops.

 #### Beyond MVP

-- [ ] Task
+- [ ] Make multiple levels to the game.
-  - [ ] Subtask
+  - [ ] Make a Town, Forest, etc.

 <!-- EXAMPLE